SaintSauce/recreation-of-doom/README.md

 # Recreation of Doom

-This project is a modern recreation of the classic game "Doom," utilizing C, GLUT for graphics rendering.
+This project is a modern recreation of the classic game "Doom," utilizing OpenGL for graphics rendering.
 The project is designed to demonstrate the use of modern graphics libraries in building game engines that are capable of running on a variety of hardware platforms.

 ## Getting Started